meyju/ssh_config_dir/README.md

 # Installation

 Just download the `make_ssh_config.sh` script and create your config file.
 The default config file has to be in the same directory as the script and should be named `config`.
-Otherwise you can specific on as an argument.
+Otherwise you can specific one as an argument.

 Make the script exacutable:

     chmod +x make_ssh_config.sh

-Insert the cutting marks to your `~/.ssh/config`
+Insert the cutting marks (specified in your config) to your `~/.ssh/config`

 # Usage